arshadhs/arshadhs.github.io/content/docs/recipe/bbq/roastLambLeg.md

    Slice and serve with plain yoghurt and mint sauce.

 ---

+Rich, regal, and deeply spiced — this roast leg of lamb brings bold Indian flavours to your dinner table, perfect for celebrations and family feasts.

 This dish is a showstopper — aromatic, succulent, and unforgettable.
 A perfect centrepiece for your next celebration.